Sweet potato feathery mottle virus: Symptoms and agricultural impact

 SPVD spreads rapidly and has a host of symptoms, but usually manifests itself in stunted plant growth and leaves exhibiting pale coloration, mosaic patterns, abnormal smallness or narrowness, distortion or crinkling.
 Yield of these plants is reduced significantly; anywhere from half its original yield to almost no yield at all is seen.
 Because not all of the SPVD-associated viruses are present in certain parts of the world, the effects of co-infection in sweet potatoes vary.
 In Oceana, for example, co-infections involving SPFMV have been observed to be less virulent, while those in Southern Africa display more damage and significant yield loss in crops.
+In Barbados SPFMV co-infection may be due to its interaction with DNA viruses also leading to severe yield losses.

 In many of the areas where SPVD is a serious concern, sweet potato is an inexpensive staple of the indigenous diet.
 The virus especially impacts impoverished families and those living far from cities, demographics that rely more heavily on the sweet potato for food.
 The spread of the virus is exacerbated by agricultural practices such as “cutting and propagating,” which cuts off vines of already existing plants and uses them to establish more; if the original plant already has the disease, each subsequent cutting will as well.
 Improperly cleaned tools also increase the transmission of the virus.
 If an infected plant was recently cut into, virus can remain on the instrument and use the damage done to the cell wall by cutting into the plant to infect them.